Rhetorical Analysis (RA)

 DESCRIPTION:

-In your RA, you are to write 4-page (5 max) analysis of either Blundell’s “My Florida,” the listed excerpts from Eating Animals, or Nicholas Carr’s “Is Google Making Us Stupid.”
 After selecting your text, you will then identify and analyze the rhetorical strategies the author employs.
-Ask yourself: How does the writer construct her or his argument?
+Use the “ask yourself” guide below, as well as reflections from our conversations in class, to guide you.
+How, you might ask, does the writer construct her or his argument?
 Who is the intended or real audience?
 What types of rhetorical appeals are being made?
-Think through all the rhetorical concepts that we have been discussing in class: audience, metaphor, ethos, pathos, logos, enthymeme, style, tone, evidence, logical fallacies, etc. Now, get much more specific and ask yourself which of these the writer employs most successfully or most interestingly or most problematically.
+Think through all the rhetorical concepts that we have been discussing in class: audience, metaphor, ethos, pathos, logos, style, tone, evidence, argumentative fallacies, etc. Now, get much more specific and ask yourself which of these the writer employs most successfully or most interestingly or most problematically.
 Which strategies are essential to the argument being made?
 How do the various rhetorical strategies work in concert with each other?
 Where do tensions arise in the argument or presentation?

 ADDITIONAL POINTERS: